|

 treatment for candida overgrowth, a restricted diet should be followed for

 several weeks.
-It should be heavy on protein and complex
+It should be low in carbohydrates.
+(Carbs

 indeterminate amount of time, and foods can also be added back